You’ve probably been confronted with addiction and substance abuse in one way or another.

 God knows I have.
 My mom has been an alcoholic for as long as I can remember.

-In this post, I’m going to explain why I think we have it backwards in our society in the way we look at and treat addiction and substance abuse and how Positive Psychology can help create more effective therapies.
+In this post, I’m going to explain why I think we have it backward in our society in the way we look at and treat addiction and substance abuse and how Positive Psychology can help create more effective therapies.

 Because the success rate of mainstream therapies is a sobering reminder of our struggle to treat addiction.
 Especially with the current opioid epidemic in the US, we need more effective treatments.